gjwdyk/AWS-Lambda-in-CloudFormation/README.md

 # AWS Lambda within AWS CloudFormation

-This Repository is only a collection of some notes of a learning journey on how to do Lambda Function from within CloudFormation Stack/Template.
+This Repository is only a collection of some notes of a learning journey on how to do AWS Lambda Function from within AWS CloudFormation Stack/Template.

+There are at least two ways to incorporate Lambda Function into CloudFormation Template:
+* InLine
+* Separated, where the Lambda Function is stored in AWS S3